5 Wick Avenue,

 2 people favorited this theater

 The Keith Albee Palace Theater was located at 5 Wick Avenue at Central Square in the heart of downtown Youngstown, Ohio.
-The theater opened on March 16, 1926 and remained in operation for only thirty eight years.
-The opening act was Betty & Burt Wheeler, an outstanding dance and comedy team of the 1920’s.
+The theater opened on March 16, 1926.
+The opening act was Betty & Burt Wheeler, an outstanding dance and comedy team of the 1920’s plus Greta Garbo in “Torrent” on the screen.

 In 1928, the theater converted to sound equipment and as vaudeville faded into the past, the Palace Theater still retained a steady billing of live entertainment including the Tommy and Jimmy Dorsey Bands, The Glen Miller Orchestra, Paul Whiteman, Horace Heidt, and others.